 Stopping at museums and visitor centers can help provide background context (what is interesting about the pile of rocks you are about to see?), an opportunity to see well-preserved artifacts, and gives you the opportunity to get local information on nearby historical sites to visits.
 Museum staff can often point you to relatively unknown sites like cairns, brochs, Pictish stones, ruined castles, historical buildings, monuments, parish churches etc. in the local area.

-A sampling of those sites around the rest of the route are: Beauly Priory, Hugh Miller’s birthplace, Groam House Museum, Tarbat Discovery Centre, Dunrobin Castle, Timespan Heritage & Art Centre, Wick Heritage Museum, the Strathnaver Museum, Castle of Mey, the ruins of Ardvreck Castle, and Dingwall Museum.
-Sadly the Caithness Horizons Museum in Thurso, which we enjoyed, closed in January 2019.
+A sampling of those sites around the rest of the route are: Beauly Priory, Hugh Miller’s birthplace, Groam House Museum, Tarbat Discovery Centre, Dunrobin Castle, Timespan Heritage & Art Centre, Wick Heritage Museum, the Strathnaver Museum, Castle of Mey, the ruins of Ardvreck Castle, Dingwall Museum, and North Coast Visitor Centre (formerly Caithness Horizons Museum & Art Gallery).

 If you are traveling around Scotland, you may also want to take a look at the Historic Scotland Explorer Pass (includes entry into over 70 sites such as Urquhart Castle, Fort George, & Edinburgh Castle) and/or the Scottish Heritage Pass (valid April to October, includes over 120 sites including Edinburgh Castle, Urquhart Castle, Culloden Battlefield, Brodie Castle, & Hugh Miller’s Birthplace).
 These passes may save you money if you are planning to visit a lot of historical properties during your trip to Scotland.

 9. Amazing Wildlife